Terrabits/rohdeschwarz_s21_example/README.md

 -   Python `2.7+` or `3.4+`
 -   `rohdeschwarz>=1.9.1.dev1`

-This example was tested with Python `3.9.5 x64` on macOS `11.5.2` Big Sur with the exact python packages and versions listed in [requirements.txt.lock](./requirements.txt.lock).
+This example was tested with Python `3.9.7 x64` on macOS `11.6` (Big Sur) with the exact python packages and versions listed in [requirements.txt.lock](./requirements.txt.lock).

 ## Clone Repository